Glass float: Dispersion

 Today most of the glass floats remaining in the ocean are stuck in a circular pattern of ocean currents in the North Pacific.
 Off the east coast of Taiwan, the Kuroshio Current starts as a northern branch of the western-flowing North Equatorial Current.
 It flows past Japan and meets the arctic waters of the Oyashio Current.
 At this junction, the North Pacific Current (or Drift) is formed which travels east across the Pacific before slowing down in the Gulf of Alaska.
 As it turns south, the California Current pushes the water into the North Equatorial Current once again, and the cycle continues.
 Although the number of glass floats is decreasing steadily, many floats are still drifting on these ocean currents.
 Occasionally storms or certain tidal conditions will break some floats from this circular pattern and bring them ashore.
 They most often end up on the beaches of the Western United States - especially Alaska, Washington, or Oregon - Taiwan, or Canada.
 However, many floats have been found on beaches and along coral reefs on Pacific islands, most notably the windward side of Guam.
-It is estimated that floats must be a minimum of 7–10 years old before washing up on beaches in Alaska.
+It is estimated that floats must be a minimum of 7-10 years old before washing up on beaches in Alaska.
 Most floats that wash up, however, would have been afloat for 10 years.
 A small number of floats are also trapped in the Arctic ice pack where there is movement over the North Pole and into the Atlantic Ocean.

 Appearance

 Once a float lands on a beach, it may roll in the surf and become etched by sand.
 Many glass floats show distinctive wear patterns from the corrosive forces of sand, sun, and salt water.
 When old netting breaks off of a float, its pattern often remains on the surface of the glass where the glass was protected under the netting.
 Other floats have small amounts of water trapped inside of them.
 This water apparently enters the floats through microscopic imperfections in the glass while the floats are suspended in Arctic ice or held under water by netting.

-To accommodate different fishing styles and nets, the Japanese experimented with many different sizes and shapes of floats, ranging from 2 to 20 in in diameter.
+To accommodate different fishing styles and nets, the Japanese experimented with different sizes and shapes of floats, ranging from 2 to 20 in in diameter.
 Most were rough spheres, but some were cylindrical or "rolling pin" shaped.

 Most floats are shades of green because that is the color of glass from recycled sake bottles.
 However, clear, amber, aquamarine, amethyst, blue and other colors were also produced.
 The most prized and rare color is a red or cranberry hue.
-These were expensive to make because gold was used to produce the color.
+These were expensive to make because gold was used to produce cranberry glass.
 Other brilliant tones such as emerald green, cobalt blue, purple, yellow and orange were primarily made in the 1920s and 30s.
 The majority of the colored floats available for sale today are replicas.